 The goal of professional development is for the participants not only to know about the content but also to become skilled in its application.
 Engaging participants in complex or higher-order thinking has them go beyond the basic levels of comprehension to analyze, synthesize, evaluate, and interpret the content.
 Complex thinking about the content allows participants to process and make judgments, connect the content into their contexts, and apply the content in complex situations (Mainali, 2013; Moore, 2010).

-Learning targets that address higher-order skills include verbs such as apply, analyze, evaluate, or create.
-Other verbs that can be used to demonstrate higher-order thinking include implement, organize, differentiate, plan, or produce.
-This graphic of Bloom’s Taxonomy provides examples of action verbs to engage participants in complex thinking.
 During professional development, engaging participants in complex thinking requires structured activities—these activities often involve processing and discussion time.
 The agenda should be purposefully planned to ensure time for this complex thinking.